scylladb/scylladb/docs/kb/scylla-and-spark-integration.rst

 The next step is to get Spark running.
 Pre-built binaries can be downloaded from `this <http://spark.apache.org/downloads.html>`__ website.
 Make sure to choose release 1.5.0.
-Since we are going to use it with Scylla Hadoop version doesn't matter.
+Since we are going to use it with ScyllaDB Hadoop version doesn't matter.

 Once the download has finished, unpack the archive and in its root directory, execute the following command to start Spark Master: